marnold316613/marnold316613/README.md

 *   See my portfolio at [Face detection APP using React with Node.js API backend and POSTGRESQL hosted in Heroku with automated builds and deploys via Github.](http://smart-brain-b76422ab6600.herokuapp.com/)
 *   You can contact me at [michael.arnold.316@outlook.com](mailto:michael.arnold.316@outlook.com)
 *   I'm currently working on [Improving the face detection application to give face counts and other object detection thru machine learning/AI.](http://smart-brain-b76422ab6600.herokuapp.com/)
-*   I'm learning Advanced algorithms, Redux, Machine Learning/AI
+*   I'm learning advanced algorithms, Redux, Machine Learning/AI
 *   I'm open to collaborating on React Node.js projects.

 ### Skills